-• There is no disparate impact or disproportionate burden for cash riders in any customer category, since the survey either identified no riders in these customer categories, or the

-- The percentage of minority riders on these routes was higher than the average for the Sound Transit service area for the following customer categories: full fare Adult ORCA, ORCA LIFT, RRFP Orca and Youth ORCA riders. - The percentage of low-income riders on these routes was higher than the Sound Transit service area average for ORCA LIFT riders. - With none of these ORCA fare categories experiencing a fare change from the termination of these routes and transferring to Link, there is no disparate impact/disproportionate burden.
+- There is no disparate impact or disproportionate burden for cash riders in any customer category, since the survey either identified no riders in these customer categories, or the percentage of minority or low-income riders in a customer category was less than the ST service area average. - The percentage of minority riders on these routes was higher than the average for the Sound Transit service area for the following customer categories: full fare Adult ORCA, ORCA LIFT, RRFP Orca and Youth ORCA riders. - The percentage of low-income riders on these routes was higher than the Sound Transit service area average for ORCA LIFT riders. - With none of these ORCA fare categories experiencing a fare change from the termination of these routes and transferring to Link, there is no disparate impact/disproportionate burden.